Teacher Impregnated by 13-Year-Old Gets 10 Years in Prison

-Alexandria Vera, 25, from Texas, was arrested in June
+Alexandria Vera, 25, from Texas, was arrested in June+ READ ARTICLE

 A former middle-school English teacher who was impregnated by a 13-year-old student has been sentenced to 10 years in prison after she pleaded guilty to having a long-term sexual relationship with a child.